Susan J. Rosowski: Life and education

 Rosowski was born on January 2, 1942, in Topeka, Kansas.
 She attended primary school in Phoenix, Arizona, and obtained her Bachelor of Arts degree at Whittier College in Whittier, California, in 1967.
 She attended the University of Arizona, receiving a Master of Arts degree in 1967 and a Ph.D. in 1974.

-Rosowski was married to James (Jim) Rosowski, a biologist at the University of Nebraska-Lincoln (UNL).
+Rosowski was married to James (Jim) Rosowski, a biologist at the University of Nebraska–Lincoln (NU).
 They had two sons, Scott and David.

-In 1967 she accepted a teaching appointment at the University of Nebraska Omaha, and in 1971 moved to UNL, where she taught courses in English literature, women's studies, women writers of the West, literature of the Plains, and courses on Nebraska authors such as Mari Sandoz and Willa Cather.
+In 1967 she accepted a teaching appointment at the University of Nebraska Omaha, and in 1971 moved to NU, where she taught courses in English literature, women's studies, women writers of the West, literature of the Plains, and courses on Nebraska authors such as Mari Sandoz and Willa Cather.

 In 1973, Rosowski lost her left eye to metastatic ocular melanoma.
 The cancer returned in 2001, and progressed, causing her death at the age of 62 on November 2, 2004, in Garland, Nebraska.
 She had been a professor for twenty-two years at the time of her death.

 Career of editing

 As Rosowski's career developed, her work focused more and more on Cather.
 In the peak of her career, she published book reviews and participated in professional and community presentations – most of which focused on Willa Cather – numbered in the hundreds.
 Her 70 scholarly essays explored authors such as Samuel Taylor Coleridge, William Congreve, Laurence Sterne, James Joyce, T.S.Eliot, and many writers of the American West, but she gave her scholarly attention to Willa Cather.

-She served as Director of the Cather Project and editor-in-chief of the Willa Cather Archive, both of which were housed at UNL, and also served as a general editor of the Cather Scholarly Edition, published by the University of Nebraska Press.
+She served as Director of the Cather Project and editor-in-chief of the Willa Cather Archive, both of which were housed at NU, and also served as a general editor of the Cather Scholarly Edition, published by the University of Nebraska Press.
 Following this, she served as director of five international seminars on Cather and editor of 18 volumes or journals, many of which were about Cather.

-Rosowski edited volumes of Modern Language Association's Approaches to Teaching Cather's book, My Antonia.
+Rosowski edited the Modern Language Association's volume Approaches to Teaching Cather's My Ántonia.
 She presented more than 100 scholarly papers and numerous speeches to communities primarily on Cather.